How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?: Experimental Setup and Results

-After the extensive empirical evidence for our theoretical insights (\textit{i.e.}, the connection between gradient propagation and topology), we next move on to random CNN architectures with three cells.
-We conduct the following experiments on the CIFAR-10 and CIFAR-100 datasets: (\textit{i})~We show that NN-Mass can further identify CNNs that achieve similar test accuracy, despite having highly different \textit{\#}Params/FLOPS/layers; (\textit{ii})~We show that NN-Mass is a significantly more effective indicator of model performance than parameter counts; (\textit{iii})~We also show that our findings hold for CIFAR-100, a much more complex dataset than CIFAR-10.
-These models are trained for 200 epochs.
+After the extensive empirical evidence for our theoretical insights (\textit{i.e.}, the connection between gradient propagation and topology), we next move on to CNN architectures.
+We conduct the following experiments: (\textit{i})~For three-cell CNNs with random concatenation-type skip connections (\textit{i.e.}, the DenseNet setup), we show that NN-Mass can identify CNNs that achieve similar test accuracy, despite having highly different \#Params/FLOPS/layers; (\textit{ii})~We show that NN-Mass is a significantly more effective indicator of model performance than parameter counts; (\textit{iii})~For DenseNet setup, we perform the above experiments for CIFAR-10, CIFAR-100, and ImageNet datasets; (\textit{iv})~We further demonstrate that NN-Mass works for standard ResNets, Wide-ResNets, and MobileNets on ImageNet.

-Finally, we exploit NN-Mass to directly design efficient CNNs (for CIFAR-10) which achieve accuracy comparable to significantly larger models.
-For these experiments, the models are trained for 600 epochs.
+Finally, we exploit NN-Mass to directly design efficient DenseNet-type CNNs (for CIFAR-10) and efficient MobileNet-like networks (for ImageNet) which achieve accuracy comparable to significantly larger models.
 Overall, we train hundreds of different MLP and CNN architectures with each MLP (CNN) repeated five (three) times with different random seeds, to obtain our results.
 More setup details (\textit{e.g.}, architecture details, learning rates, \textit{etc.}) are given in Appendix~\ref{appExpDetails} (see Tables~\ref{expAll},~\ref{expAll1}, and~\ref{expAll3}).